ibm-cloud-docs/power-iaas/managing-spp.md

 [On-premises]{: tag-red}

-For IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the minimum core-to-virtual core ratio is 1:20.
+For IBM {{site.data.keyword.powerSys_notm}} (On-premises), the minimum core-to-virtual core ratio is 1:20.
 The minimum Entitled Capacity (EC) must be 0.05 and can be incremented by 0.05.

 [Off-premises]{: tag-blue}